 If we look at the NP for his ride is in the range of a 6h tempo-ish ride as it’s around 80% of FTP.
 Imagine doing a tempo ride for almost 6 hours straight.

 Anyways, when we look at the avg. power of his race it’s around 70% of FTP.
 This is likely around VT1 (there are variations for sure).
-In a 3 zone model it’s the two thresholds, the aerobic and anaerobic deviding the zones.
-If you’re looking for a great explanation of the different thresholds check out the ignition coach co. video about it:
+In a 3-zone model, it’s the two thresholds, the aerobic and anaerobic dividing the zones.

 1.1 Decisive Race Attacks